PantheraDigital/Modular-Character-Controller-for-Godot/README.md

 Using a jump action as an example, it will have a type of "jump".
 When the player presses the correct button the Controller will request "jump".
 The Action Manager will then find and play the Action Node with the matching "jump" type.
 **controller calling jump action img**

 This is used instead of class names or node paths so that multiple actions can share types.
 Having Action Nodes share types allows you to have more focused implementations of actions.
 For example you may have two actions that share the "move" type, one fore moving on land and one for moving in water.
-See [permission container]() for details on limiting which actions can play for handling shared types.
+See [permission_container](addons/modular_character_controller/core_scripts/permission_container.gd) for details on limiting which actions can play for handling shared types.
 You can also "override" actions by using shared types.
 Having two actions share the "jump" type where one action handles basic jumps, then a second action for powered up jumps.
 The second can be added to the player via power up giving them different jumps.
-See [action collision](), priority index, for details on action overriding.
+See [action_collision](addons/modular_character_controller/core_scripts/action_collision.gd), priority index, for details on action overriding.

 ### Action Collision
 **collision diagram**
 Thinking of actions as objects for a moment, for an action to play it must move through all the actions that are currently playing.
 Some actions may not collide, allowing the action to freely move through and play, but some actions may collide with others where some kind of interaction may take place.
-You can define these interactions with [action_collision](https://github.com/PantheraDigital/Modular-Character-Controller-for-Godot/blob/main/modular_character_controller/core_scripts/action_collision.gd).
+You can define these interactions with [action_collision](addons/modular_character_controller/core_scripts/action_collision.gd).

-See the [action_dash](https://github.com/PantheraDigital/Modular-Character-Controller-for-Godot/blob/main/controller_examples/scripts/actions/simple_character/action_dash.gd) and [complex action dash](https://github.com/PantheraDigital/Modular-Character-Controller-for-Godot/blob/main/controller_examples/scripts/actions/example_character/action_dash_with_anim.gd) for examples of action collision.

 Action Collision also defines a variable for cases where two actions can be selected for a request.
 This is a special type of collision that happens during selection and is handled by the priority index.
 The higher priority action will be selected then checked against the playing actions.

 Having a character with two jump actions, one for normal jumps and another obtained from a power up giving them special jumps, if the special jump action has its priority index set higher then it will always be chosen over the normal jump action for as long as it is attached to the character.

 ### Action Manager